falk-hueffner/tinygraph/README.md

 # tinygraph

-Testing conjectures on small graphs (n &lt;= 64)
+This project provides efficient data structures for checking conjectures on small graphs (*n* &le; 64).
+A graph with *n* vertices is represented as a adjacency matrix of *n* machine words, which can be efficiently manipulated by bit twiddling.

-This project provides efficient data structures for checking conjectures on small graphs.
-A graph with n vertices is represented as a adjacency matrix of n machine words, which can be efficiently manipulated by bit twiddling.
+Enumeration of graphs is handled by [nauty](http://cs.anu.edu.au/~bdm/nauty/).